-The following table (Table I) shows the recommended component values for the external filter capacitors, Zener diode, and R{DD} connected to the pins of this GaNFast power IC.
+The following table (Table I) shows the recommended component values (typical only) for the external filter capacitors and zener diode connected to the pins of the NV6115.
 These components should be placed as close as possible to the IC.
 Please see PCB Layout guidelines for more information.
-The Zener diode at the D_Z pin should be a low-current type with a flat Zener, and the min/max limits must be followed.
-R{DD} must be a minimum of 10 Ω to ensure application and device robustness.
+The zener diode at the D_Z pin should be a low-current type with a flat zener.

-SYM DESCRIPTION MIN TYP MAX UNITS
+SYM DESCRIPTION PART NO. SUPPLIER TYP UNITS

-$C{{VCC}}$ Maximum V {cc} supply capacitor 0.1 μF
+C {vcc} Maximum V {CC} supply capacitor 0.1 μF

-$C{{VDD}}$ V {DD} supply capacitor 0.01 μF
+C {VDD} V {DD} supply capacitor 0.01 μF

-R {DD} Gate drive turn-on current set resistor 10 25 400 Ω
+R {DD} Gate drive turn-on current set resistor 25 (range 0 to 200) Ω

+D z V {DD} set zener diode (D z pin) BZT52B6V2 RHG Taiwan Semiconductor Corporation 6.2 V

+MM3Z6V2ST1G ON-Semiconductor

-R {PWM} PWM filter resistor 100 Ω
+$R{{PWM}}$ PWM filter resistor 100 Ω

-C{PWM} PWM filter capacitor 100 pF
+C {PWM} PWM filter capacitor 100 pF

-Table I. Recommended component values.
+Table I. Recommended component values (typical only).

-8.9.1.
-Zener Selection
+1. Zener Selection

-The Zener voltage is a critical parameter that sets the internal reference for gate drive voltage and other circuitry.
-The Zener diode needs to be selected such that the voltage on the D_Z pin is within recommended operating conditions (5.8 V to 6.6 V) across operating temperature (-40°C to 125°C) and bias current (10 μ A to 1 mA).
-To ensure effective operation, the current vs. voltage characteristics of the Zener diode should be measured down to 10 μ A to ensure flat characteristics across the current operating range (10 μ A to 1 mA).
-The recommended part numbers meet these requirements (See Table II).
-If the Zener selected by user does not ensure that the voltage on the Zener pin is always within the recommended operating range, the functionality and reliability of the GaNFast power IC can be impacted.
+The zener voltage is a critical parameter that sets the internal reference for gate drive voltage and other circuitry.
+The zener diode needs to be selected such that the voltage on the D_Z pin is within recommended operating conditions (5.8 V to 6.6 V) across operating temperature (-40°C to 125°C) and bias current (10 μ A to 1 mA).
+To ensure effective operation, the current vs. voltage characteristics of the zener diode should be measured down to 10 μ A to ensure flat characteristics across the current operating range (10 μ A to 1 mA).
+The recommended part numbers meet these requirements.
+If the zener selected by user does not ensure that the voltage on the zener pin is always within the recommended operating range, the functionality and reliability of the NV6115 can be impacted.
+An external resistor (~47 k Ω) between V{CC} and D_Z can improve zener voltage stability by adding bias current to the zener pin to ensure the voltage on the D_Z pin is always within the recommended operating range (Fig.27).
+This will add ~200 μ A of quiescent current.